 Sadly, sometimes employees misbehave, and it might be necessary to take action against them for their behaviour.
-Employers should have a disciplinary policy in place.
-However simply following your policy, may not be enough to stop the exposure of your business to the risk of an Employment Tribunal claim.
+Employers must have a disciplinary policy in place, as this is a legal requirement.
+However, simply following your policy, may not be enough to stop the exposure of your business to the risk of an Employment Tribunal claim.

 Your overall procedure needs to be fair and your ultimate decision should be justifiable.